doxx/bombdrop/README.md

 ## Overview

+“Bombdrop: Weaponizing Multicast Against Apple’s mDNSResponder” How a 20-year-old trust assumption in Apple’s networking stack enables denial-of-service across entire device fleets.

+Disclosure Timeline (Apple mDNSResponder Vulnerability) March 2025: Reported a multicast-based denial-of-service vulnerability affecting Apple’s mDNSResponder.
+Provided full PoC, technical analysis, video demo, and diagnostic data.
+April–July 2025: Worked with Apple’s security team over several rounds of testing and feedback.
+Issue acknowledged.
+Apple indicated it would be addressed in macOS Tahoe 26.
+July 2025: Tested against the Tahoe 26 beta — issue remained reproducible.
+Shared updated results, including 99.9% CPU usage on mDNSResponder, persistent app hangs, and service crashes.
+September 2025: Apple closed the report and declined to issue a bounty.
+Their statement:
+“This report does not qualify for an Apple Security Bounty.”

+FOR RESEARCH PURPOSES ONLY.

 bombdrop is a security research tool that demonstrates a critical vulnerability in Apple's mDNSResponder service.
 This tool floods networks with specially crafted multicast DNS (mDNS) announcements that can overwhelm the cache management systems in Apple devices, causing network-wide service degradation.
 When executed on a local network, bombdrop can affect all connected Apple devices simultaneously, resulting in: